itt-learning-groups/2021_08_13/README.md

 * Support a cloud database for the `todoapi` by adding database configuration to its `deployment.yaml`.
 * Configure our `todoapi` deployment to allow us to deploy 3 different environments: `dev`, `qa`, and `prod`, each with its own cloud database.
 We'll iterate our approach for supporting multiple environments, starting with a crude hard-coded setup, working towards an increasingly more sophisticated setup:
-  * hard-coded container environment variables, using environment labels within the same k8s namespace
+  * hard-coded container environment variables, using environment labels within the same k8s Namespace
-  * config-map and secret to set container environment variables, using environment labels within the same k8s namespace
+  * ConfigMap and Secret to set container environment variables, using environment labels within the same k8s Namespace
-  * config-map and secret to set container environment variables, using separate k8s namespaces for each deploy environment
+  * ConfigMap and Secret to set container environment variables, using separate k8s Namespaces for each deploy environment
-  * config-map to set container environment variables, and secret used via volume mount, using separate k8s namespaces for each deploy environment
+  * ConfigMap to set container environment variables, and Secret used via volume mount, using separate k8s Namespaces for each deploy environment

 ## Lab